mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 The other way is to signup new user accounts automatically. (see plugin config page in mantis)
-Now, bug_report_mail will look for an user named like the mail's sender or an user which mail adress is identical.
+Now, bug_report_mail will look for an user which mail adress is identical to the from email address.
 If no user is found, then a new account will be created.
 The new user's name will be the mail address.

 This could be used for attacks, but there is no other way at this moment.

+It's possible to select the preferred username layouts for new user creations.
+The "Get from LDAP" uses the email address to find a user if you have enabled LDAP as the login method (login_method).

 MIME encoded mails: